 - Endorse the assessment for the Annual or Supplementary Fire Safety Statement as per clause 181(j) of the EP&A Regulation.

-Under the new legislation, the role of the Competent Fire Safety Practitioner (CFSP) is specially designed to be an additional and more holistic check that encompasses more than your routine fire inspection, testing and maintenance.
+Under the new legislation, the role of the Accredited Practitioner (Fire Safety) – APFS is specially designed to be an additional and more holistic check that encompasses more than your routine fire inspection, testing and maintenance.

-This is where the services of a Competent Fire Safety Practitioner are needed.
-The role of the CFSP is to assess the safety of a building holistically and requires a level of investigation, training and expertise that is outside of the scope of standard fire service contracts.
-A CFSP conducts a detailed assessment to ensure that the fire safety system within a building have been installed, inspected, tested and maintained, and will function in accordance with the original performance standard.
+This is where the services of an Accredited Practitioner (Fire Safety) are needed.
+The role of the APFS is to assess the safety of a building holistically and requires a level of investigation, training and expertise that is outside of the scope of standard fire service contracts.
+An APFS conducts a detailed assessment to ensure that the fire safety systems within a building have been installed, inspected, tested and maintained, and will function in accordance with the original performance standard.

 In order to provide a quotation, we will need as a minimum: